How to Hire a Web Designer or Design Firm

 Interview the Designer or Design Firm

-You would never hire an employee without going through an interview process, and the same is true when hiring someone to design your website.
+You would never hire an employee without going through a design interview process, and the same is true when hiring someone to design your website.
 You want to take a look at the designer (or design firm’s) work, check references and ensure that it will be a good fit.

 There are eight things you should look for with every candidate: